 M joined Watsi on November 9th, 2016.
 Five years ago, M joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-M's most recent donation supported Samrach, a factory worker and loving father of two from Cambodia, to fund nerve surgery to help him use his arm following a road accident.
+M's most recent donation supported Sophea, a 61-year-old father and grandfather from Cambodia, to fund surgery on his foot.

 M has funded healthcare for 82 patients in 11 countries.